ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

             )
             ray_trainer.fit()

-Compatibility Notice:
+Version Compatibility
 ---------------------

-We advise using Ray Train with ``pytorch_lightning>=1.6.5`` for full compatibility and reliability.
-Our integrations are tested for `pytorch_lightning` version `1.6.5` and `2.0.4`.
+Ray Train is tested with `pytorch_lightning` versions `1.6.5` and `2.0.4`.
+For full compatibility, we recommend using ``pytorch_lightning>=1.6.5`` .
-Using earlier versions is at your own risk and may result in unexpected issues.
-If you met any compatibility issues, please try to upgrade your PyTorch Lightning versions or
+Earlier versions are not prohibited but may result in unexpected issues.
+If you run into any compatibility issues, consider upgrading your PyTorch Lightning version or
 `file an issue <https://github.com/ray-project/ray/issues>`_.